-If you’re paid bi-weekly, then you’re probably familiar with the 3 paycheck months.
-Twice per year you should receive an “extra paycheck” (which is great when trying to make some progress on your debt).
+If you’re paid bi-weekly, then you’re probably familiar with the “magical” 3 paycheck months.
+Twice per year, you should receive an “extra paycheck” which sounds great when trying to make some progress on your debt.

-Look, I get it.
+Look, I get it, you can’t control when you are paid.
 Extra paychecks sound amazing.
 But I personally can’t stand the bi-weekly paycheck system.

 Simply put, it’s a pain in the butt when it comes to cash flow.

 Let’s say you’re paid every other Friday.
 That means every 14 days you receive a paycheck.
 Unfortunately, we know that there are more than 28 days in most months.

 That means you’re not paid on the same date every month.
 You might get a paycheck on the 1st one month, then the 5th, then the 10th, etc.

 This can be a cashflow nightmare, especially if you have bills due on the 1st but your first check doesn’t come until the 10th.